Introduction to Connectors

 GLU.Engines employ the concept of Connectors, there are three types of Connectors:

-1. Inbound Connectors are consumed by Initiating Systems that send messages to the GLU.Engine – these your GLU.Engine API’s.
+1. Inbound Connectors: These are consumed by Initiating Systems that send messages to the GLU.Engine.
+These connectors represent the GLU.Engine APIs.

-2. Outbound Connectors are used by the GLU.Engine to initiate messages / calls to downstream Receiving Systems.
+2. Outbound Connectors: These are utilised by the GLU.Engine to initiate messages or calls to downstream Receiving Systems.

-3. Inbound/Outbound Connectors are interfaces that can serve as a bi-directional interface to the GLU.Engine.
-This type is applicable in particular to certain technologies such as ISO8583.
+3. Inbound/Outbound Connectors: These interfaces serve as a bi-directional link to the GLU.Engine.
+This type is especially relevant for certain technologies like ISO8583.

 Protocols, Connector Types and API Specifications in simple terms